 Tal Payne has served as a member of our Board of Directors since 2015.
-Tal Payne brings over 15 years of financial management experience, serving as Chief Financial Officer in Check Point Software Technologies Ltd. ("Check Point") since joining in 2008 and as Chief Financial and Operations Officer since 2015.
+Tal Payne brings over 15 years of financial management experience, serving as Chief Financial Officer in Check Point Software Technologies Ltd. ("Check Point"), an Israeli multinational provider of software and combined hardware and software products for IT security, since joining in 2008 and as Chief Financial and Operations Officer since 2015.
 Ms. Payne oversees Check Point's global operations and finance, including investor relations, legal, treasury, purchasing and facilities.
 Prior to joining Check Point, Ms. Payne served as Chief Financial Officer at Gilat Satellite Networks Ltd., where she held the role of Vice President of Finance for over five years.
 Ms. Payne began her career as a CPA in public accounting at PricewaterhouseCoopers.
 Ms. Payne holds a B.A. in Economics and Accounting and an Executive M.B.A., both from Tel Aviv University.
 Ms. Payne is a certified public accountant.
 Ms. Payne brings valuable financial and business experience to our Board through her years of experience as a chief financial officer with publicly traded companies.